+Endocrine System

+An Introduction Physiology 2

+Endocrine System

-Endocrine System An Introduction Physiology 2 Endocrine System The Human Endocrine System consists of tissue, mostly arranged into ductless glands, which create hormones and release the hormones into the bloodstream.
+The Human Endocrine System consists of tissue, mostly arranged into ductless glands, which create hormones and release the hormones into the bloodstream.

 A Hormone is a signaling molecule that exerts an effect on distant tissues.
 Because hormones are released into the bloodstream, they may have actions on many other tissues/organs or they may only have one target tissue/organ.

 In humans, most hormones fall into these categories:

-Proteins/peptides- insulin, oxytocin Steroids - Estradiol (estrogen), Testosterone, Cortisol Amino Acid Derivatives - Melatonin, Thyroxine
+Proteins/peptides- insulin, oxytocin

+Steroids - Estradiol (estrogen), Testosterone, Cortisol

+Amino Acid Derivatives - Melatonin, Thyroxine

-Eicosanoids - Prostaglandin and Thromboxanes [recall that NSAID medications block production of these chemicals (from Pharmacology)] Hormone Receptors & Control Mechanisms
+Eicosanoids (hormone -ish; secreted locally & do not travel through the bloodstream) -Prostaglandin and Thromboxanes [recall that NSAID medications block production of these chemicals (from Pharmacology)]

+Hormone Receptors & Control Mechanisms

-Hormones affect their target tissues by binding to receptors, either on the surface of cells (most protein hormones) or within the cell (most steroid hormones - remember that lipids can pass through plasma membranes easily) Most hormone levels are controlled by negative feedback loops, where high circulating hormone causes less to be produced.
+Hormones affect their target tissues by binding to receptors, either on the surface of cells (most protein hormones) or within the cell (most steroid hormones - remember that lipids can pass through plasma membranes easily)

+Most hormone levels are controlled by negative feedback loops, where high circulating hormone causes less to be produced.

 Remember that the classic example of a body positive feedback loop is the production of the hormone oxytocin during childbirth.